Product Strategy Guide: align your company and team around an innovative and disruptive strategy

 One of the most critical aspects of product strategy is market research.
 You need to understand your target market, what they want, and how to best reach them.
 You will need to have a clear idea of your product's features and benefits and how it differs from existing products on the market.

 Once you have a solid product strategy in place, you can start marketing your product and bringing it to market.
 Having a well-defined strategy will help you make informed decisions about allocating your resources and growing your business.
+When launching an entirely new feature or product, it's crucial that the product and marketing campaign is tightly aligned to ensure maximum impact.

 Why is Product Strategy Important?